 The diets in this article were chosen based on the following criteria:

-- Easy to follow.
-Aside from offering clear guidelines and simple shopping lists, the diet doesn’t require supplements.
+- Easy to follow: Aside from offering clear guidelines and simple shopping lists, the diet doesn’t require supplements.

-- Adaptable.
-You can make changes according to your personal preferences and nutritional needs.
+- Adaptable: You can make changes according to your personal preferences and nutritional needs.

-- Not overly restrictive.
-You won’t need to eliminate large groups of foods from your eating plan.
+- Not overly restrictive: You won’t need to eliminate large groups of foods from your eating plan.

-- Nutritionally balanced.
-You’ll eat plenty of healthy fats and protein, plus quality carb sources and micronutrients.
+- Nutritionally balanced: You’ll eat plenty of healthy fats and protein, plus quality carb sources and micronutrients.

-- Evidence-based.
-Scientific studies back the diet’s health benefits.
+- Evidence-based: Scientific studies back the diet’s health benefits.

 Based on the eating patterns of people in Greece and Southern Italy in the 1960s, this diet is characterized by its low saturated fat content.
-It primarily comprises vegetables, legumes, fruit, nuts, and whole grains, and it features olive oil as the primary source of added fat (
+It primarily comprises vegetables, legumes, fruit, nuts, and whole grains, and it features olive oil as the primary source of added fat.

-The Dietary Approaches to Stop Hypertension (DASH) diet is designed to prevent and treat high blood pressure, also called hypertension (
+The Dietary Approaches to Stop Hypertension (DASH) diet is designed to prevent and treat high blood pressure, also called hypertension.

 It’s characterized by its low sodium content and emphasis on foods rich in calcium, potassium, and magnesium, which are known to help reduce blood pressure.

 Sodium restrictions vary depending on your personal needs.
 While some people limit their sodium intake to no more than

-The DASH diet mainly comprises vegetables, fruit, and low fat dairy, followed by moderate amounts of whole grains, legumes, nuts, seeds, fish, and poultry.
+The DASH diet mainly comprises vegetables, fruit, and low-fat dairy, followed by moderate amounts of whole grains, legumes, nuts, seeds, fish, and poultry.
 Red meat and sweets are generally discouraged but allowed occasionally, and processed or cured meats are banned.

 The Flexitarian diet is a semi-vegetarian plan that’s

-The MIND diet was developed to reduce the risk of Alzheimer’s disease and other types of age-related mental decline.
+The Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet was developed to reduce the chance of developing Alzheimer’s disease and other types of age-related mental decline.